hypirion/beckon/README.md

 # beckon

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to handle POSIX signals in JVM applications with style and grace.
+Sets up with the dirty parts and let work with it in a simple fashion.

 ## Usage

-FIXME
+This library has 3 different functions: `update!`, `get!` and `reset!`.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Jean Niklas L'orange

 Distributed under the Eclipse Public License, the same as Clojure.